OceanOutcomes/ocean-outcomes/news/_posts/2017-1-17-iuu-china-policy-expansion-announcement.md

 ---
 layout: news
-title:  Expanded Capacity and Expertise in Policy, IUU, and China
+title:  Expanding Capacity and Expertise in Policy, IUU, and China
 date: 2017-1-17
 teaser-text: As year three at Ocean Outcomes begins we continue to expand internal capacity and expertise in the areas of seafood which offer the highest return on sustainable fisheries investments.
 hero-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/hero+images/iuu-china-policy-expansion-hero.jpg